Junior-Devs/2020-Junior-Devs-Project/CONTRIBUTING.md

 ## How can you contribute?
 Tickets are created under [Issues](https://github.com/Junior-Devs/2020-Junior-Devs-Project/issues) tab in GitHub repository.

-1) make sure you're registered with the group through e-mail and telegram first
+1) Make sure you're registered with the groups [Newsletter](https://mailchi.mp/abb520dc76fb/junior-devs) and [Telegram](https://t.me/JuniorDevsBot)
-2) find issue that you can help with
+2) Find issue that you can help with
-3) show your interest by starting conversation through GitHub issue commenting feature.
+3) Add a comment to the GitHub issue
+4) To discuss implementation details, use #contributions channel on [Slack](https://join.slack.com/t/junior-devs-workspace/shared_invite/zt-dj7xrebn-ikYnDrYvgaSepLZ42~lzaA)